GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/6-lab.md

 2. Declare the array as the type to match the type of the items in the array.

     ```javascript
+    /* EXERCISE 4
+       TODO: Declare the array as the type to match the type of the items in the array. */

     let randomNumbers;
     let nextNumber;
     for (let i = 0; i < 10; i++) {